Message from the Chair

-Welcome to the Department of Political Science website!
-We appreciate that you are considering our program — whether you are a high school student making one of the biggest decisions of your life, a community college student preparing to transfer to a four-year institution, or an already enrolled Eastern student thinking about us for your major or minor.
+We appreciate that you are considering Political Science at Eastern Illinois University— whether you are a high school student making one of the biggest decisions of your life, a community college student preparing to transfer to a four-year institution, a currently enrolled four-year college/university student contemplating transferring to EIU, or an already enrolled Eastern student thinking about us for your major or minor.

-Beyond the general major, the Public Administration Concentration is ideal for you if you are strongly committed to pursuing a career in government administration or program management at the federal, state or local levels.
+The Public Administration Concentration is ideal if you are strongly committed to pursuing a career in government administration or program management at the federal, state or local levels.
+This option also lends itself well to students interested in working for organizations in the non-profit sector.

-We also wish to bring your attention to other interesting curriculum options.
-Our department offers a Political Science Designation in the Social Science Teaching Major Program — a program that prepares students to teach a wide range of social science courses, including History, Economics, Geography, Psychology and Sociology/Anthropology along of course with government and politics courses.
+We also offer the Political Science Designation in the Social Science Teaching Major Program — a program that prepares students to teach a wide range of social science courses, from politics and government on through History, Economics, Geography, Psychology and Sociology/Anthropology.

 Each year, many Political Science majors also select the interdisciplinary Pre-Law Minor to assist them with academic preparations for law school, and the department also is an active partner in the interdisciplinary Criminology Minor for students considering careers in law enforcement, probation, domestic security or criminal justice administration.
 Our majors also pursue other interdisciplinary minors which work well with political science--e.g., Environmental Studies, Women's Studies, Africana Studies, Latin American Studies, Asian Studies and Film Studies.

 - Internships ranging from the courthouse and private law firms on through legislative staffing positions and a variety of government offices and agencies.

 - Government simulations in Moot Court and Model Illinois Government.